Nifty March futures trade at discount

-ICICI Bank, Reliance Industries (RIL) and Infosys most active in futures segment.
+Tata Steel, Reliance Industries (RIL) and ICICI Bank most active in futures segment.

-ICICI Bank, Reliance Industries (RIL) and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Steel, Reliance Industries (RIL) and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2022 F&O contracts expires on 31 March 2022.